wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.0.4 - 12/04/2011
+- Fixed password strength meter was not translated (thanks to Jonas for the patch)
+- Fixed tinyMCE was not working anymore since WP 3.1 (thanks to Jeremiah Tolbert)
+- Fixed tinyMCE had huge buttons if a different registration logo was set
+- Fixed "Can be modified only by admin or if empty" rule regressed in v2.0.3
+- Updated Brazilian Portuguese translation (Diana)

+v2.0.3 - 15/03/2011
+- Fixed A&U Extended page permissions to "list_users" instead of "edit_users" (thanks to Matt)
+- Fixed pre value for checkbox, radio, dropdown and dropdown-multi fields (thanks to Matt)
+- Fixed fields can be modified in some ways even if set to not to (thanks to Matt)
+- Fixed rules were applied anyway when adding new user from user-new.php (introduced with a change in WP 3.1) (thanks to Matt)
+- Fixed Fatal error: Cannot redeclare wp_load_image() on MS installations (thanks to jcraig)

 v2.0.2 - 05/02/2011
 - Fixed for some WordPress MS unique installations DB table definitions were wrongly set (thanks to Yuri)
 - Fixed registration date now works for all registered users, regardless when the field has been added